AmpereComputing/gVisor-on-ampere/PTRACE.md

 INFO: 1613 processes: 1613 linux-sandbox.
 INFO: Build completed successfully, 1649 total actions make[1]: Leaving directory '/usr/local/src/gvisor'
 ```

 At the end of the compile, the output will have a statement similar to the following,
-which indicates the location of the runsc binary:
+which indicates the location of the freshly compiled runsc binary:

 ```
 Target //runsc:runsc up-to-date: